timosalm/tap-custom-integrations/auth-providers/auth0/README.md

 Information on how to configure **TAP-GUI** with Auth0 is available here: https://backstage.io/docs/auth/okta/provider and in this [example](tap-values.example.yaml)

 To configure your application with [Application Single Sign-On for VMware Tanzu](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.2/tap/GUID-app-sso-about.html) using Auth0 as authentication provider, have a look at the sample files in the [app-sso folder](app-sso) and the [documentation](https://docs.vmware.com/en/Application-Single-Sign-On-for-VMware-Tanzu/1.0/appsso/GUID-service-operators-identity-providers.html#openid-connect-providers).
+For more information about the requirement of a shared session storage for OAuth2 clients if multiple instances of the app are run behind a load balancer, you can have a look [here](https://developer.okta.com/blog/2021/09/30/oauth-sessions-with-java#setup-haproxy-and-redis).